613B/labelquad/README.md

 If you're new to Labelme, you can get started with [Labelme Starter Guide](https://labelme.gumroad.com/l/starter-guide) (FREE), which contains:

-- **Installation guides** for all platforms: Windows, macOS, and Linux ?’»
+- **Installation guides** for all platforms: Windows, macOS, and Linux ?ï¿½ï¿½
-- **Step-by-step tutorials**: first annotation to editing, exporting, and integrating with other programs ?“•
+- **Step-by-step tutorials**: first annotation to editing, exporting, and integrating with other programs ?ï¿½ï¿½
-- **A compilation of valuable resources** for further exploration ?”—.
+- **A compilation of valuable resources** for further exploration ?ï¿½ï¿½.

 ## Installation